 About ICON Aircraft:

-ICON Aircraft is a consumer sport plane manufacturer founded in response to the sport flying category created by the Federal Aviation Administration (FAA) in 2004.
-ICON’s first plane is the A5, an amphibious sport aircraft that fuses outstanding aeronautical engineering with world-class product design.
+ICON Aircraft is a consumer aircraft manufacturer founded in response to the sport flying category created by the Federal Aviation Administration (FAA).
+Given these enabling regulations, ICON’s mission is to reinvent personal flying by providing consumer-friendly, safe, technologically advanced aircraft that allow the freedom, fun, and adventure of flying to be accessible to those who have dreamed of it.
+ICON’s long- term vision is the ultimate democratization of personal flight.
+This is the beginning of that process.
+ICON’s first aircraft is the A5, an amphibious sport plane that fuses outstanding aeronautical engineering with world-class product design.
 It has won some of the world’s most prestigious design awards and has inspired a global following.
-The company has received more than 1,600 order deposits and delivered the first production aircraft in July 2015.
-ICON Aircraft’s facilities are in Vacaville, CA, 50 miles from San Francisco.
+The company has received more than 1800 deposits, representing $400M in aircraft orders, and delivered the first production aircraft in July 2015.
+ICON Aircraft’s facilities are in Northern California, 50 miles northeast of San Francisco.

 About FAA Light Sport Aircraft & Sport Pilot Classifications